 - AFCEN continued proving key information to allow China's experts to accurately translate the latest RCC codes into Chinese.
 At the present time, the translation has been completed and reviewed by the relevant experts for RCC-M 2017; RSE-M 2017; RCC-CW 2018; RCC-E 2016; RCC-F 2017; RCC-C 2018; RCC-MRx 2015.
 This action is a key component of the 2017 AFCEN-NEA agreement.
-With AFCEN's authorization, the Chinese version of the abovementioned standards should be published in 2022. - Since 2019, technical collaboration between experts on standardization activities, which represents the second key component of AFCEN-NEA agreement, has been hosted in the CSUGs, and experts have the possibility of creating formal working groups to address technical subjects of joint interest: Project Groups (PG).
-In 2020 and 2021, the RCC-M PG held two meetings to investigate fatigue analyses and ratcheting analyses (progressive deformation).
+Following AFCEN's consent, the Chinese versions of RCC-M 2017 (partial), RSE-M 2017, RCC-E 2016 and RCC-CW 2018 were published in August 2022, and other codes are due to be released in 2023.
+In accordance with the agreement, work is continuing on translating the most recent versions of AFCEN's codes, namely RCC-M 2020, RSE-M 2020, RCC-CW 2020, RCC-E 2019, RCC-F 2020, RCC-C 2020 and RCC-MRx 2018. - Since 2019, technical collaboration between experts on standardization activities, which represents the second key component of AFCEN-NEA agreement, has been hosted in the CSUGs, and experts have the possibility of creating formal working groups to address technical subjects of joint interest: Project Groups (PG).
+In 2022, the Fatigue Benchmark project was completed.
+The final report has been disseminated, and six modification requests have been issued.

-All the calculations identified in the "Fatigue Benchmark" PG were completed in December 2021.
+All the calculations identified in the "Fatique Benchmark" PG were completed in December 2021.
 The final report and a proposed modification to the RCC-M code based on the PG's results are currently in the pipeline.